 Some photos of the food and the goodies on day one of a standard five-day stay (birth day is counted as day zero) in a Japanese maternity hotel… I mean hospital!

-Breakfast, which was brought to my room the morning after I gave birth.
+Below a photo of the breakfast, which was brought to my room the morning after I gave birth.
 Little one #4 was in the baby room, where you bring your baby each mealtime to be watched, so you can relax over your food.

 Lunch, which I had in the Fuji View Restaurant on the 4th floor.
 This is where you have all your meals during your stay, once you have had a 24 hour rest (48 hours for caesarean sections) after giving birth.
-This lunch was an “Oriental Plate” prepared by the chef teppanyaki style.
+The lunch was an “Oriental Plate” prepared by the chef teppanyaki style.

 There was a little Halloween ornament on the table for every meal during the stay, which I thought was a nice touch.
-Here it is pictured with the delicious dessert.
+Here it is pictured with the delicious dessert: